Cruise industry executives, health experts meet to discuss restart plans

 The CDC said it wanted to restart sailing in a phased approach, but again did not provide a timeline.

-The chief executives of Carnival, Norwegian Cruise Line Holdings and Royal Caribbean Group attended the Monday meeting, CNBC reported.
+The chief executives of Carnival, Norwegian Cruise Line Holdings (NCLH.N) and Royal Caribbean Group (RCL.N) attended the Monday meeting, CNBC reported.

 The companies did not immediately respond to Reuters' request for comment.